dciancio/ocp_tooling/README.md

 ## Quickly switching between oc environments

-- Include the contents of this script or source it from your existing `$HOME/.bashrc`
+- Include the contents of the `oc_rc` environment script by source it directly from your existing `$HOME/.bashrc`

-- Ensure that you copy the `auth` sub-directory containing the admin `KUBECONFIG` file for each cluster to your workstation under `$HOME/cluster-<mycluster>`.
+- Ensure that you copy the `auth` sub-directory containing the admin `KUBECONFIG` file for each OCP cluster to your workstation under a separate `$HOME/cluster-<mycluster>` directory.

 - Also, use the `ocp4download.sh` to download the `oc`, `kubectl`, and `openshift-install` binaries for the version of the cluster found in the `$HOME/cluster-<mycluster>` directory.
-Make sure to run `ocp4download.sh` script from within the `$HOME/cluster-<mycluster>` directory to ensure that the binaries downloaded are specific to a cluster version.
+Make sure to run `ocp4download.sh` script from within the `$HOME/cluster-<mycluster>` directory to ensure that the binaries downloaded are specific to the cluster version found there.

 - Modify the `oc_rc` script to include an alias for every cluster you wish to switch to ensuring that `CLUSTERNAME` variable represents the unique OCP clustername.
+In my example, the `CLUSTERNAME` is `mycluster`.

-- The prompt will automatically include the current `CLUSTERNAME` that you are switched to.
+- The prompt will automatically be changed to include the current `CLUSTERNAME` that you are switched to.

-- This script relies on `KUBECONFIG` authentication method and never touches the `$HOME/.kube/config` file.

-- It only modifies a copy of the original admin `KUBECONFIG` file used at cluster installation time.
+- The original admin `KUBECONFIG` authentication file found in `$HOME/cluster-mycluster` is copied under a temporary `KUBECONFIG` file in /tmp for your current `SESSIONID`.
+Therefore, the default `$HOME/.kube/config` file is never modified.

-- You can optionally choose to login using kubeadmin or any other user relying on Oauth service and the `KUBECONFIG` will contain additional contexts reflecting this.
+- You can optionally choose to login using kubeadmin or any other user relying on Oauth service and the temporary `KUBECONFIG` will contain additional contexts reflecting each user login.